wraithan/ioninja/src/posts/build-scripts-rust-1.md

 publishDate: 2015-06-14
 ---

 Last week I started into writing another [Warlight AI Challenge](http://aigames.com/competitions/warlight-ai-challenge-2) bot.
-I definitely wanted to writ the bot in Rust since it was now 1.0 and it makes sense to get the competition runners to support it.
-I had already written one bot in Node but wanted to see what the static approach (especially with Rust's ownership model) would yeild.
+I definitely wanted to write the bot in Rust since it was now 1.0 and it makes sense to get the competition runners to support it.
+I had already written one bot in Node but wanted to see what the static approach (especially with Rust's ownership model) would yield.

-I wanted to import the test harness that [Curious Attempt Bunny](http://curiousattemptbunny.com/) came up with when building his clojure bot.
+I wanted to import the test harness that [Curious Attempt Bunny](http://curiousattemptbunny.com/) came up with when building his Clojure bot.
 The [spec](https://github.com/curious-attempt-bunny/warlight2-starterbot-clojure#create-new-tests) for the tests is simple enough and it makes the tests portable across engines.
 This means I can import my tests from [ZenWarBot](https://github.com/wraithan/zenwarbot/tree/master/test/fodder) to bootstrap my new bot [rust-war-bot](https://github.com/wraithan/rust-war-bot).
 The first problem I ran into though was that there was no way to dynamically define tests for `cargo test` to pick up and run.

-I found my way over to [#rust on irc.mozilla.org](http://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust) and someone suggested the because the [docs for build scripts](http://doc.crates.io/build-script.html#case-study:-code-generation) mentioned dynamically generating code then importing it.
+I found my way over to [#rust on irc.mozilla.org](http://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust) and someone suggested that the [docs for build scripts](http://doc.crates.io/build-script.html#case-study:-code-generation) mentioned dynamically generating code, then importing it.
 This seemed like the ticket for me.

 I added `build = "build.rs"` to my Cargo.toml file and then opened `build.rs` up and pasted in the example code from the docs.